Tree Pod Burial Cost

-Due to their green color and calming appearance, trees are the best representation of nature.
-Nature without trees is like an ocean without water, meaningless and bland.
-They also represent wisdom, strength, and protection.
+Due to their green color and calming appearance, trees best represent nature.
+Nature without trees is like an ocean without water: meaningless and bland.
+Trees also represent wisdom, strength, and protection.

 Tree pods combine all these elements and act as the final, biodegradable home for remains.
-Their increasing popularity can be determined from the fact that the green burial industry is estimated to reach the size of $1.21 billion by 2030.
+Their increasing popularity can be determined by the fact that the green burial industry is estimated to reach $1.21 billion by 2030.

 What is a Tree Pod Burial?

 As the name suggests, a tree pod burial is an egg-shaped burial pod that houses human remains in a natural fiber cloth that degrades with time.
-As the human body degrades on earth, it releases nutrients and microbes that feed the plant above and helps it grow.
+As the human body degrades on Earth, it releases nutrients and microbes that feed the plant above and help it grow.

 So, an old organism gives life to a new organism in an eco-friendly manner.
-It was first unveiled in 2016 by two Italian designers, Francesco D’Angelo and Adriano Del Ferro.
-They called the concept Capsula Mundi project, which is since evolved into more refined forms of green burials.
+Two Italian designers, Francesco D’Angelo and Adriano Del Ferro, first unveiled the concept in 2016.
+They called it the Capsula Mundi project, which has since evolved into more refined forms of green burials.

-Today there is a smaller version of the original tree pod, which holds the ashes of the deceased.
+Today, a smaller version of the original tree pod holds the deceased’s ashes.
 However, it works similarly to the original design of tree pods for natural burials.
-A tree is planted above the capsule while it takes its nutrients from underneath and grows.
+A tree is planted above the capsule while it grows and takes its nutrients from underneath.

 How Much Does Tree Pod Burial Cost?

-Luckily, the tree pod burial is both an eco-conscious choice as well as cheaper than traditional burial services.
-Traditional burials can cost you up to $12,000, as even the casket alone comes at a significant cost.
+Luckily, the tree pod burial is both an eco-conscious choice and cheaper than traditional burial services.
+With the anticipated rise in 2024 funeral costs, traditional burials can cost you up to $12,000, as even the casket alone comes at a significant cost.

 On the other hand, tree pod burial costs between $1,000 and $4,000.
 The biodegradable urn costs only around $500, while the young tree can set you back $50-60.
 The other costs depend on the price of cremation services in your area.

 The other costs come from the place where you want to bury your loved one.
-If you have your own property or have a place reserved for you, you’ll be saving a serious amount of money.
+If you have your own property or a place reserved for you, you’ll save a lot of money.

-However, if you want to book a conservation site for the burial pod, you’ll be paying between $1,000 and $4,000.
-This might seem like a high amount on the face of it, but it is significantly less than what you pay as traditional burial fees.
+However, if you want to book a conservation site for the burial pod, you’ll pay between $1,000 and $4,000.
+This might seem like a high amount, but it is significantly less than traditional burial fees.

 The Different Tree Pod Options and Their Costs